 So here's the question: if originally -- bazillions of years ago -- there was Absolutely Nothing, wouldn't there be Absolutely Nothing now?

 Yes.
-For something -- no matter how small -- cannot come from Absolutely Nothing.
+Because something -- no matter how small -- cannot come from Absolutely Nothing.
 We would still have Absolutely Nothing.

 However, something exists.
 Actually, many things exist.
 You, for example, are something that exists, a very important something.
 Therefore, you are proof that Absolutely Nothing never existed.